UC Berkeley Faculty Members Seek Boycott Of Classes During ‘Free Speech Week’

 Thompson said the letter was created by a wide coalition of faculty members and that it was written collectively by people who believe holding classes on campus would be unfair to students who choose not to attend because they fear for their safety.

-After having spoken with members of the university administration, Thompson said she believes them to be understanding of the concerns outlined in the letter, but said “they feel their hands are tied” and aren’t trying to stop an event dubbed a free speech event.
+After speaking with members of the university administration, Thompson said she believes them to be understanding of the concerns outlined in the letter, but said “they feel their hands are tied” and aren’t trying to stop a gathering that is being dubbed a free speech event.

 Yiannapoulos previously described his vision for the event saying, “We are going to bring all the people that leftist campus censors hate the most.
 But we are also sending invitations to liberals, too.
 We want debates on stage, we want battles of ideas.
 We want to really have a live demonstration of the value of classical liberalism, of an open marketplace of ideas.”